SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 > [!TIP]
 > Samples demonstrated in this article and numerous other community samples are available from a GitHub repository dedicated for open-sourced list formatting definitions.
 You can find these samples in the [sp-dev-list-formatting](https://github.com/SharePoint/sp-dev-list-formatting) repository within the [SharePoint](https://github.com/SharePoint) GitHub organization.

+>[!NOTE]
+> View formatting is currently supported only in SharePoint Online.

 ## Get started with view formatting

 To open the view formatting pane, open the view dropdown and choose **Format current view**.
 ![view dropdown options](../images/view-dropdown-menu.png)

 >[!NOTE]
-> To enbale the 'Tiles' layout, include tileProps property inside the JSON.
+> To enbale the 'Tile' layout, include `tileProps` property inside the JSON.

 To format rows in 'List' or 'Compact List' layout, use the `rowFormatter` or `additionalRowClass` properties.
-To format entries in 'Tiles' layout, use the `formatter` within `tileProps` property.
+To format entries in 'Tile' layout, use the `formatter` within `tileProps` property.

 The easiest way to use view formatting is to start from an example and edit it to apply to your specific view.
 The following sections contain examples that you can copy, paste, and customize for your specific needs.
 There are also several samples available in the [SharePoint/sp-dev-list-formatting repository](https://github.com/SharePoint/sp-dev-list-formatting).